ochsec/Samus/README.md

 Samus is built with a modular architecture that allows for extensive customization.
 Check out the `src/ui` directory to modify the interface components.

-## Contributing

-We welcome contributions to make Samus even better!
-Feel free to:

-1. Fork the repository
-2. Create a feature branch
-3. Implement your changes
-4. Submit a pull request

-Please ensure your code follows the project's style and includes appropriate tests.

 ## License

 Apache 2.0

 ---

-Made with ❤️ by ochsec and Samus.